kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 See also [Details of Porting Admission Controllers](#details-of-porting-admission-controllers) and this [Backup Document](https://docs.google.com/spreadsheets/d/1zyCABnIzE7GiGensn-KXneWrkSJ6zfeJWeLaUY-ZmM4/edit#gid=0).

 Here is an estimate of how each kind of admission controller would be moved (or not).
+This is to see if we can cover the use cases we currently have, not necessarily a promise that all of these will or should be move into another process.

 *   Leave static:
     *   OwnerReferencesPermissionEnforcement
         *   GC is a core feature of Kubernetes.
 Move to required.
     *   ResourceQuota
         *   May [redesign](https://github.com/kubernetes/kubernetes/issues/51820)
         *   Original design doc says it remains static.
 *   Divide into Mutating and non-mutating Webhooks
     *   PodSecurityPolicy
     *   NamespaceLifecycle
 *   Use Mutating Webhook